ActivityWatch/activitywatch/README.md

-aw-bundle
+ActivityWatch
 =========

+This repo is a bundle of the core components and official modules of ActivityWatch.

-A bundle of the most common modules, for easier packaging and installation.
+It's primary use is as a meta-package providing all the components in one repo for easier packaging and installation.

-**NOTE:** Currently only tags of this are expected to work, use at your own risk.
+**NOTE:** While we aim to make every commit here have full compatibility between modules, we can't leave any guarantees.
+In the future we hope to supply stable releases but at this stage it would be premature.